 - Staff should practice the emergency procedures.

 - You should have a recovery plan, complete with a time-scale for action.

 Remember that being prepared could make all the difference to the well-being of your staff and the long-term survival of your business.
 Even if the worst doesn't happen, you will reap the benefits, by reducing your vulnerability to everyday risks and improving staff confidence.

-If you are in the Barnet, Chatteris, Croydon, Southgate and Ilford area and would like professional assistance from experienced accountants and business advisers, contact the team at BBK today.
+If you are in the Barnet, Ilford & Croydon area and would like professional assistance from experienced accountants and business advisers, contact the team at BBK today.